PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 An example of the aforementioned "tongue-showing" film.
 A low-budget movie dedicated to a so-called "trip"—without any hint of the "otherworldly."
 This is purely the horrors of real life.

+### Climax (2018)

+The film takes place in 1996 and tells the story of a French dance troupe rehearsing in an abandoned school, then throwing a party after a successful final performance.
+The celebration turns into chaos when LSD is mixed into the communal bowl of sangria, plunging the dancers into a nightmarish whirlpool of hallucinations, paranoia, and violence.

 ## Horror Movies About Fictional Drugs

 <div class="castration cover p_relative atcScreen">